 - Encouraging a deep sense of spirituality and appreciation of the contents of conscious existence.

-I contend that the feelings experienced by those partaking in religious rituals, for example, are not contingent on subscription to that religion, or on the belief that the religion offers epistemological truth, but that these feelings are innately human and can be accessed by a deep emotional appreciation of certain aspects of existence.
+I contend that the feelings of elation, sanctity, and wonder that individuals describe as religious experience are not contingent on subscription to that religion, or on the belief that the religion offers epistemological truth, but that these feelings are innately human and can be accessed by a deep emotional appreciation of certain aspects of existence.

 So go be spiritual:

 - Slow down and appreciate the taste of food.